-We still have room for more members if you could do with a bit of company each week.
-If you would like to come on a Monday at the Social Centre do give me a ring.
+If you’d like to join us on a Monday, do give me a ring, we’d love to see you.
 We can provide transport if you live in Bromham or Rowde.

 THE MONDAY CLUB IS A COMMUNITY DAY CENTRE AND LUNCHEON CLUB FOR THE ELDERLY AND HOUSEBOUND RESIDENTS OF BROMHAM & ROWDE.
-IT IS GRANT AIDED THROUGH WILTSHIRE COUNCIL, AND SUPPORTED BY AGE UK.
+IT IS GRANT AIDED THROUGH WILTSHIRE COUNTY COUNCIL, AND SUPPORTED BY AGE CONCERN.